lolesx/Mo2MenV/README.md

 4. Select "Add or Remove Exclusions".
 5. Click on "Add an Exclusion".
 6. Choose the created folder.
+7. Download the Release .exe file into the Mo2MenV folder.

 The installation tutorial is also available on YouTube: [Watch Tutorial](https://www.youtube.com/watch?v=dosTU8eMDCY)